 In the Notifications section of your own profile, you can manage the notifications we send to you.
 You won’t see this section in other people’s profiles.

 Need some help remembering to track your time?
-When you enable time tracking reminders, we’ll send you a notification if you haven’t tracked anything by the time you choose on the day(s) you select.
-These reminders are flexible based on how you track your time:
+When you enable timesheet reminders in your profile, we’ll send you a notification if you haven’t tracked anything by the time you choose on the day(s) you select.
+Learn more in our article about sending timesheet reminders to yourself.

-Here you can opt in to receive emails when people submit timesheets for projects you manage (if Timesheet Approval is enabled and you’re a Project Manager or Administrator).
+Here you can opt in to receive emails when timesheets are submitted for projects you manage or by your assigned people (if Timesheet Approval is enabled and you’re a Manager or Administrator).
 You can also choose whether to receive emails whenever timesheets are approved (if Timesheet Approval is enabled and you’re an Administrator).

 Here, you can:

-- Opt out of project deletion emails (if you’re a Project Manager or Administrator).
+- Opt out of project deletion emails (if you’re a Manager or Administrator).

 - Choose to hear from us occasionally when we share updates, tips, and interesting stories related to Harvest.